srikanths001/3DFaceRecontruction/README.md

 # 3DFaceRecontruction
 Reconstruct 3D face from video.
 From DenseFace3D.

-An example result is shown in video "3d_reconstruction_result.mp4"
+An example result is shown in video in results folder "results/3d_reconstruction_result.mp4"

 ##Executables (Compiled in linux)
 The Executables folder contains the linux .so file to run the tool.
 Do copy the 'shape_predictor_68_face_landmarks.dat' file to this folder.